Capital punishment for non-violent offenses

 Capital punishment for offenses is allowed by law in some countries.
-Such offenses include adultery, apostasy, blasphemy, corruption, drug trafficking, espionage, fraud, homosexuality, treason, and sodomy not involving force, perjury causing execution of an innocent person (which, however, may well be considered and even prosecutable as murder), prostitution, sorcery and witchcraft, theft, and espionage.
+Such offenses include adultery, apostasy, blasphemy, corruption, drug trafficking, espionage, fraud, homosexuality, treason, and sodomy not involving force, perjury causing execution of an innocent person (which, however, may well be considered and even prosecutable as murder), prostitution, sorcery, witchcraft, and theft.
 In addition to civilian treason and espionage, often considered capital crimes against the state where the death penalty is retained, military laws frequently ordain execution for serious offences, including in jurisdictions where capital punishment is illegal or obsolete under civilian law.

 Adultery

-The following countries impose the death penalty for adultery: Afghanistan, Brunei, Iran, Maldives, Mauritania, Nigeria, Pakistan, Saudi Arabia, Somalia, Yemen, Sudan, Qatar.
+The following countries impose the death penalty for adultery: Afghanistan, Brunei, Iran, Maldives, Mauritania, Nigeria, Saudi Arabia, Yemen, Sudan, Qatar.

 Apostasy and blasphemy

 Apostasy means renouncing/abandoning/leaving one's religion for another religion (known as conversion) or irreligion (known as deconversion or disaffiliation, including to stances such as atheism, agnosticism and freethought).
 In the 21st century, this is considered a crime only for Muslims, in a limited number of countries and territories (twenty-five as of 2014 according to Pew Research Center, all of which were located in Africa or Asia), about ten of which include capital punishment as a penalty for it; other jurisdictions may inflict less severe punishments such as imprisonment, a fine or loss of some civil rights, notably one's marriage and child custody.
 Converting a Muslim to another religion or irreligion is sometimes also criminalised as being an 'accomplice to apostasy'.
 Apostasy is not known to be a crime liable to any type of penalty for adherents of any other religion in any country in the 21st century.
 Article 18 of the Universal Declaration of Human Rights (1948) includes the 'freedom to change [one's] religion or belief', therefore any obstruction of apostasy is considered a human rights violation in international law.

 Blasphemy means insult, defamation or desecration (sacrilege) of something that or someone who is deemed holy in one or more religions.
 Unlike apostasy, the religious status of the person suspected or accused of blasphemy is generally regarded as irrelevant; for example, a Muslim may be accused of 'blaspheming' a thing or person deemed holy by some Christians (or Christian organisation or authority), and vice versa, even if that thing or person is not 'holy' to the suspect.
 In the 21st century, blasphemy is much more widely criminalised than apostasy, in jurisdictions around the world, and is influenced by several religions including Christianity and Islam.
 As of July 2020, blasphemy could be punished by the death penalty in eight countries, all of which were Muslim-majority.